 Boykin’s religiosity has created problems for him professionally and personally over the years, including a divorce from his first wife after Mogadishu, who, he said, called him a “religious fanatic” as she was leaving him.

-Boykin also sits on the board of the Christian Dominionist-leaning Oak Initiative, which works to create a grassroots movement of likeminded Dominionists who will “mobilize and organize a cohesive force of activated Christians.”
-The website states, the Christian activists then “will be called to work on every level where government is found.”
+Boykin also sits on the board of the Christian Dominionist-leaning Oak Initiative, which works to create a grassroots movement of like-minded Dominionists who will “mobilize and organize a cohesive force of activated Christians.”
+The website states that the Christian activists then “will be called to work on every level where government is found.”
 Dominion theology calls for Christians to implement a nation governed by Christians or a nation governed by a conservative Christian understanding of biblical law.
 Boykin has also done videos for the Oak Initiative.
 In one, he claims that President Obama is developing his own “brownshirt army” to enforce healthcare and Marxism.

-The Oak Initiative’s board includes a few well-known personalities on the radical Christian right, including its president, Rick Joyner of Morningstar Ministries, who has claimed that Hurricane Katrina was God’s judgment for homosexuality, that Islam is also God’s judgment on America for allowing abortion and “other perversions,” and the Japanese earthquake of 2011 that resulted in a massive tsunami opened the doors to the same demonic forces that caused Nazism.
+The Oak Initiative’s board includes a few well-known personalities on the radical Christian right, including its president, Rick Joyner of Morningstar Ministries, who has claimed that Hurricane Katrina was God’s judgment for homosexuality, Islam is also God’s judgment on America for allowing abortion and “other perversions,” and the Japanese earthquake of 2011 that resulted in a massive tsunami opened the doors to the same demonic forces that caused Nazism.
 Cindy Jacobs of the Generals International ministry also sits on the board.
 She’s perhaps best known for claiming that the mass bird die-offs in Arkansas in 2011 were caused because God was displeased about the repeal of the military’s anti-LGBT “Don’t Ask, Don’t Tell” policy.
-Lou Sheldon, the founder of the anti-LGBT hate group Traditional Values Coalition, is also on the board, as is Janet Folger (Porter) of Faith2Action Ministries, who peddles anti-LGBT myths about the “homosexual agenda” and has claimed that Obamacare would create “death panels” that would target Tea Party members.
+Lou Sheldon, the founder of the anti-LGBT hate group Traditional Values Coalition, is also on the board, as is Janet Folger (Porter) of Faith2Action Ministries, who peddles anti-LGBT myths about the “homosexual agenda” and has claimed that Obamacare would create “death panels” that would target tea party members.

 In 2010, Boykin gave an interview to Dan Wooding, founder of ASSIST Ministries, in which he expounded on his apocalyptic beliefs and his work with Kingdom Warriors Ministries.
 He told Wooding that Christians are persecuted in America at an unprecedented level and that Russia would eventually invade Israel, both predictions that Boykin claims are found in Scriptures.

-The Team B II contributors are a list of anti-Islamic notables like Frank Gaffney, David Yerushalmi, and discredited FBI agent John Guandolo.
+The Team B II contributors are a list of anti-Islamic notables such as Frank Gaffney, David Yerushalmi and discredited FBI agent John Guandolo.
 Boykin was one of the “team leaders” in the Team B II report, along with his fellow retired military colleague Lt.
 Gen. Harry Soyster.
-The report is a 170-page compendium of conspiracy theories and anti-Islamic claims, including the notion that “many of the most prominent Muslim organizations in America are front groups for the Muslim Brotherhood,” which is trying to implement Shariah law all over America and the rest of the world.
+The report is a 170-page compendium of conspiracy theories and anti-Islamic claims, including the notion that “many of the most prominent Muslim organizations in America are front groups for the Muslim Brotherhood,” which is trying to implement Sharia law all over America and the rest of the world.
 Gaffney, who has claimed that President Obama is a “secret Muslim,” admitted to a reporter in 2010 that he couldn’t name an actual Muslim or Islamic scholar who was consulted in the writing of the report.

 In 2012, Boykin was hired by the anti-LGBT hate group Family Research Council, where he is currently an executive vice president.
 He is tasked with, among other things, highlighting conservative opposition to Obama’s military policies, especially the repeal of “Don’t Ask, Don’t Tell,” which allows gay men and lesbians to serve openly in the armed forces.